 The ability to tolerate routine and repetition is one that comes in handy.

-If you feel you are anti-social, gaming is one of the best activities to start meeting new friends.
+If you feel you are antisocial, gaming is one of the best activities to meet new friends.

 Though some people describe gamers as anti-social people, you learn to socialize when you regularly play social games.